Thanks to all who attended. You truly rocked our block!

 “Wanda Flipplefairy” A Magical Journey for Young Explorers!

-Bring your family to the PUD Auditorium at 10 am or 1 pm for a delightful, interactive storytelling adventure that follows water’s incredible journey from snow-capped mountains to Spada Lake Reservoir, through water treatment and all the way to our home faucets.
-Designed especially for youngsters, this lively 35‑minute program uses costumes, props, and imagination to help kids discover:
+A delightful, interactive storytelling adventure following water’s incredible journey from snow-capped mountains to Spada Lake Reservoir, through water treatment and all the way to our home faucets.
+Designed especially for youngsters, this lively 35‑minute program used costumes, props, and imagination to help kids discover:

 - Where our water comes from: rain, snow, lakes, and the systems that deliver it.